dejaniv/adf/README.md

 ./build/adf
 ```

-After you run the code you will see two artifacts in the same directory:
+After you run the code you will see two artifacts in the current working directory:

 - `out.adf` is your ADF format Amiga disk that you can use with UAE emulator
 - `hist.txt` is CSV file which is histogram of pulse widths (see description below)